Quick Answer

 Step 1.
 Choose stable capture.
 Use the setup you can place the same way every session and monitor with confidence.
 There is no single universally correct mic position, so optimize for repeatability in your room and voice.
 If plosives show up, try slight off-axis placement and retest before moving on.

 Step 2.
 Run pre-flight checks.
 Wear headphones while recording, run a short test, and review it before the real take.
 If you are on location, check the recording before you leave.
 When the space is usable, record 1 minute of room tone/ambi with the mic in the same position to make edits cleaner later.
-Escalation rule: if capture fails core clarity checks, fix setup first and only then process (Add current target after verification).
+Escalation rule: if capture fails core clarity checks, fix setup first and only then process after the current target has been verified against the destination, source, device, or operating records.

 Step 3.
 Apply minimal polish.
 Treat editing as refinement, not rescue.
 Light cleanup can improve a solid recording, but noise reduction is weak for background talking or music, and aggressive settings can introduce artifacts.
 If you use noise reduction, capture a true noise profile first; in Audacity, the minimum noise-only selection is 2048 samples (about 0.05 sec at 44,100 Hz).